trustbit/exercises/transport-tycoon.md

   - **SHIP can take up to 4 containers, but is slower now**:

-    - SHIP takes 1 hour to load cargo
+    - SHIP takes 1 hour to load *all* cargo

-    - SHIP takes 1 hour to unload cargo
+    - SHIP takes 1 hour to unload *all* cargo

     - SHIP takes 6 hours to travel in each direction